by Will Grumke October 27, 2021 4 min read

 Stress is a part of life.

-This constant stress can ruin your life… by sabotaging your efforts to be healthy, lose weight, achieve a fitness goal, and can lead to serious health issues.
+This constant stress can make it hard to live the life you want … by sabotaging your efforts to be healthy, lose weight, achieve a fitness goal, and can lead to serious health issues.

 When we’re talking about stress, it can come from various places in a multitude of forms.
 Some of the BIG common stressors are: